Objections to portrayal of Mohammed "rooted in the notion of idol worship," professor says

 Charlie Hebdo journalist Laurent Leger defended the magazine at the time, saying the cartoons were not intended to provoke anger or violence.

 “The aim is to laugh,” Leger told BFMTV in 2012.
 “We want to laugh at the extremists – every extremist.
 They can be Muslim, Jewish, Catholic.
 Everyone can be religious, but extremist thoughts and acts we cannot accept.”

 But for many Muslims, depictions of Mohammed, revered not only as a prophet but also as a moral exemplar, are no laughing matter.

 Satirical representations of Muhammad are not new, although they are very modern, said Rashid.

-"In the context of Europe, where in many countries Muslims feel like they are besieged, these images are not seen as criticism, but as bullying.
-Violence, as a response, is clearly wrong and disproportionate.
-However, it is not so much about religious anger, as it is about vengeance."
+“In the context of Europe, where in many countries Muslims feel like they are besieged, these images are not seen as criticism but as bullying,” said Rashid.
+“Violence as a response is clearly wrong and disproportionate.
+However, it is not so much about religious anger as it is about vengeance.”

 In Sunni mosques, the largest branch of the faith, there are no human images of any kind.
 The spaces are instead decorated with verses from the Quran.

 But there have been historical instances of Muslims depicting the prophet, especially in Shiite branches of Islam, Omid Safi, a religious studies professor at Duke University, told CNN.

 “We have had visual depictions of the prophet in the form of miniatures and pictures in the Iranian context, the Turkish context, the central Asian context,” said Safi.
 “The one significant context where depictions of the prophet have not been image-related has been in the Arab context.”